Queensland Water Modelling Network

 - Enabling environment (universities, workplace capability and direction setters).

 QWMN projects address priority modelling needs identified through consultation with modelling groups within government, external partners and consultants.

-The QWMN Research, Development and Innovation Strategy 2018–2020 (the strategy) identifies where the QWMN will focus effort to improve and integrate water modelling activity in Queensland.
-The strategy identifies priority models and regions; and outlines government research, development and innovation challenges in four key fields:
+The QWMN Research, Development and Innovation Strategy 2018–2020 (the strategy) identified where the QWMN focused effort in water modelling activity in Queensland in previous years.
+The strategy includes priority models and regions; and outlines government research, development and innovation priority actions across four key fields: